r0zetta/collaborative_filtering/README.md

 This dataset contains 52920 rows representing interactions between 25137 retweeters and 8405 retweeted across a total of 95893 retweet interactions.
 Some additional statistics about the dataset are generated in the accompanying notebook.

 **user_025303** was chosen as the high-profile account.
-This verified Twitter account belongs to a US politician, and receives a great deal of engagement on the platform.
+This verified Twitter account belongs to a US politician and receives a great deal of engagement on the platform.
 **user_004286** was chosen as the target account.
 This non-verified Twitter account actively participates in US political conversation, and often shares disinformation.

 ## UK2019